mod_fastcgi and spawn-fcgi USR1 signal handling

 way lighttpd spawns processes compared to the way spawn-fcgi spawns

-#14 Updated by stbuehler almost 4 years ago
+#14 Updated by stbuehler over 4 years ago

 - Status changed from Reopened to Invalid